two-hundred/celerity-docs/docs/applications/resources/celerity-workflow.md

 There are a built-in set of errors that can be matched against in the retry and catch configuration for a state.

-Built-in errors include the following:
+Built-in errors that can be retried or caught include the following:

 - `*` - Matches all errors.
 - `Timeout` - The handler execution timed out.